-I hand fabricate 7 different metals and sift or paint on enamels to create unpretentious designs with impeccable workmanship which are perfect for everyday wear or a night out.
+I hand fabricate 7 different metals and on some pieces torch fire sifted or painted enamels to create unpretentious designs with impeccable workmanship which are perfect for everyday wear or a night out.
 My jewelry creations are for the woman or man who values originality over convention and timelessness over trend.

 About the Artist

 The creativity shown in my work traces back to the many projects I was engaged in at an early age.
 I used that creativity in my 38 years of elementary teaching through the many art projects done with my students and incorporating art in many other subject areas.
 Most of my skills as an artist have been self- taught, however I did have some workshops in Philadelphia with nationally recognized metalsmiths and an enamelist who shares my experiences with teaching first graders.